jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Also note that the MPI version used by Block is probably contradicted with MPI version used by ORCA, thus you have to comment one version of MPI environment variables at a time.
 Or you can use a Shell script to submit the automr job, in which your desired MPI environment variables are written.

 ## 4.4.15 CASPT2_prog
-Specify the program for performing CASPT2 calculation, e.g. CASPT2_prog=OpenMolcas.
+Specify the program for performing CASPT2 calculation, e.g. `CASPT2_prog=OpenMolcas`.
 Currently only OpenMolcas(default), Molpro and ORCA are supported.
 All core orbitals are not frozen.
 Note that a default IP-EA shift 0.25 a.u. will be applied and it cannot be modified.
 If your CASPT2 results are sensitive to the IP-EA shift, it implies that CASPT2 is not suitable to your problem.
 Another two types of shift (the real or imaginary shift) is not supported.

-Generally speaking, NEVPT2 is more recommended than CASPT2 since there is no need for IP-EA shift, real or imaginary shift in NEVPT2.
+Generally speaking, NEVPT2 and CASPT2-K are more recommended than CASPT2 since there is no need for IP-EA shift, real or imaginary shift in NEVPT2 or CASPT2-K methods.

 ## 4.4.16 NEVPT2_prog
 Specify the program for performing NEVPT2 calculation, e.g. `NEVPT2_prog=PySCF`.
 Currently supported programs are PySCF(default), Molpro, ORCA, OpenMolcas and BDF.
 All core orbitals are not frozen.

-Note that there exist at least two variants of the NEVPT2: SC-NEVPT2 and FIC-NEVPT2(aka PC-NEVPT2).
-By default, for NEVPT2_prog=PySCF/Molpro/ORCA/OpenMolcas, SC-NEVPT2 is chosen; while for NEVPT2_prog=BDF, FIC-NEVPT2 is chosen.
+Note that there exist at least two variants of the NEVPT2: SC-NEVPT2 and FIC-NEVPT2 (aka PC-NEVPT2).
+By default, for NEVPT2_prog=PySCF/Molpro/ORCA/OpenMolcas, SC-NEVPT2 is chosen; while for `NEVPT2_prog=BDF`, FIC-NEVPT2 is chosen.
 To turn on the FIC-NEVPT2 when using PySCF/Molpro/ORCA/OpenMolcas, please read Section 4.4.34.
 Also note that

 (1) When you specify `NEVPT2_prog=Molpro` or OpenMolcas, both of the SC-NEVPT2 and FIC-NEVPT2 energies are actually printed in Molpro/OpenMolcas output (.out file).
 You can open the output file and read it manually, if you need that energy.
 (2) If you specify `NEVPT2_prog=OpenMolcas`, it actually turns into a DMRG-NEVPT2 computation, no matter how large/small the size of active space is.
 In this special case, you need to install the QCMaquis package (interfaced with OpenMolcas) for DMRG computations.

 ## 4.4.17 MRCISD_prog
 Specify the program for performing MRCISD calculation.
 By default, `MRCISD_prog=OpenMolcas`.
 You MUST also specify a contraction type, please read Section 4.4.20 carefully.

 Currently, AutoMR supports the interfaces of three MRCISD variants:
 (1) uncontracted MRCISD
 (2) internally contracted MRCISD (ic-MRCISD)
 (3) fully internally contracted MRCISD (FIC-MRCISD)

 where the computational cost and accuracy is (1)>(2)>(3).
 The ic- and FIC-MRCISD are both approximations of uncontracted MRCISD.
 If the Davidson size-consistency correction energy is added, then the method should be denoted as MRCISD+Q. It is recommended to use ic-MRCISD+Q or FIC-MRCISD+Q in practical calculations since the uncontracted MRCISD is often too expensive.